anyars-encarta/encarta-social/README.md

 > 1. Netlify
 > 2. Vercel
 > 3. Render
+> 4. Hostinger
-> 4. Any Hosting site
+> 5. Any Hosting site

 <p align="right">(<a href="#readme-top">back to top</a>)</p>